Britain's FTSE 100 rallies on U.S. debt deal expectations

 Jeffries raised its target price on Hargreaves Lansdown 10 percent to 1,150 pence and repeated its “buy” rating.

-IMI climbed 2 percent in brisk trade after the engineer announced the sale of its beverage dispensing and merchandising business for 690 million pounds ($1.1 billion).
+IMI climbed 2.3 percent to 1,533 pence, topping Britain’s FTSE 100 index in brisk trade after the engineer announced the sale of its beverage dispensing and merchandising business for 690 million pounds ($1.1 billion).

 Heavyweight energy and financial stocks led the risers, contributing a combined 17 points to the index’s gains.